Ec-naproxen Coupons & Discount Card – Guaranteed Prices from $11.34

 500MG | 30 Tablet Delayed Releases | $61.74 | $2.06 |

-Immediate Medical Attention: Discontinue use and seek medical help promptly if you experience any of the following rare but serious symptoms: persistent stomach or abdominal pain, black or tarry stools, vomit resembling coffee grounds, chest, jaw, or left arm pain, shortness of breath, unusual sweating, confusion, weakness on one side of the body, difficulty speaking, or sudden changes in vision.
+Serious Side Effects: Discontinue naproxen immediately and seek emergency medical attention if you experience any of the following symptoms: persistent stomach or abdominal pain, black or tarry stools, vomit resembling coffee grounds, pain in the chest, jaw, or left arm, shortness of breath, excessive sweating, confusion, unilateral weakness, difficulty speaking, or sudden changes in vision.

 Ec-naproxen Side Effects

-You might experience mild side effects such as an upset stomach, nausea, heartburn, headache, drowsiness, or dizziness.
-These are usually not serious, but if they persist or worsen, it's important to consult your healthcare provider.
-It's also possible for this medication to increase your blood pressure, so regular monitoring is advised.
+Taking this medication may lead to some mild side effects, such as an upset stomach, nausea, heartburn, headache, drowsiness, or dizziness.
+These are generally not serious, but if they persist or worsen, it is advisable to consult a healthcare professional.
+Additionally, this medication can potentially increase blood pressure, so regular monitoring is recommended.
+If elevated readings occur, inform your healthcare provider.

-Be vigilant for more serious side effects and contact your healthcare provider immediately if you experience easy bruising or bleeding, difficulty or pain when swallowing, changes in hearing like ringing in the ears, mood or mental changes, signs of kidney issues such as a change in urine output, vision changes, or symptoms of heart failure including swelling of the ankles or feet, unusual tiredness, or unexpected weight gain.
+There are some serious side effects to be aware of, though they are less common.
+Contact a healthcare provider immediately if you experience easy bruising or bleeding, difficulty or pain when swallowing, changes in hearing like ringing in the ears, mood or mental changes, or signs of kidney issues such as altered urine output.
+Vision changes and symptoms of heart failure, including swelling of the ankles or feet, unusual fatigue, or sudden weight gain, are also serious and warrant prompt medical attention.

-In rare cases, this medication can cause severe liver damage, which requires urgent medical attention.
-Watch for symptoms like persistent nausea or vomiting, loss of appetite, dark urine, stomach or abdominal pain, and yellowing of the skin or eyes.
-A severe allergic reaction is also rare but serious.
-Seek immediate medical help if you have symptoms such as fever, swollen lymph nodes, rash, itching or swelling (especially of the face, tongue, or throat), severe dizziness, or difficulty breathing.
+In rare instances, this drug may cause serious liver damage.
+Seek immediate medical help if you experience persistent nausea or vomiting, loss of appetite, dark urine, stomach or abdominal pain, or yellowing of the eyes or skin.
+An allergic reaction to this medication is also rare but serious, and requires urgent medical care if symptoms such as fever, swollen lymph nodes, rash, itching or swelling (particularly of the face, tongue, or throat), severe dizziness, or difficulty breathing occur.
+This is not an exhaustive list of side effects; consult a healthcare provider if you notice any other unexpected symptoms.

-Certain medications can interact with this drug, including Aliskiren, ACE inhibitors like Captopril and Lisinopril, angiotensin II receptor blockers such as Valsartan and Losartan, Cidofovir, corticosteroids like Prednisone, Lithium, and diuretics such as Furosemide.
-Avoid taking this medication alongside antacids or drugs that reduce stomach acid, including Famotidine, ranitidine, and proton pump inhibitors like Omeprazole, as they can alter the drug's protective coating, leading to rapid release and increased side effects.
+Certain medications can interact with this drug, so it's important to be aware of them.
+These include Aliskiren, ACE inhibitors like Captopril and Lisinopril, angiotensin II receptor blockers such as Valsartan and Losartan, Cidofovir, corticosteroids like Prednisone, Lithium, and diuretics like Furosemide.
+Avoid taking this medication alongside antacids or drugs that reduce stomach acid, such as Famotidine, ranitidine, or proton pump inhibitors like Omeprazole, as they can affect the drug's coating and cause it to release too quickly, leading to increased side effects.

 What's the difference between naproxen and naproxen EC?